 This is only a brief synopsis of the making, effects and various methods of administration of methamphetamine.
 There is a vast amount of information yet uncovered in this brief article.
 There are the legal ramifications, distribution and sale of, history and synthesis of methamphetamine which cover an enormous amount of information.
 Additionally, more and more statistics and data are uncovered every day.
 Get help now.
 Call 800-468-6933

 The Cycle of Addiction

 The cycle of addiction starts with an individual who has a problem and is not able to handle or confront it.
 The person solves the problem by turning to drugs that appear to be an immediate solution because they temporarily made them feel better.
-The next time this person has another problem their brain remembers that drugs helped the last time so they use them again as a solution.
+The next time this person has another problem he or she remembers that drugs helped the last time so they use them again as a solution.
 Soon they’re using drugs to get rid of every unwanted feeling they encounter and it is just a matter of time before they become fully addicted and lose their ability to control their drug use.
 Now, the person is physiologically addicted to the substance.
 Their body is so used to having the drug that it needs it every day in order to function.
 A person at this point will do anything to get the drug including begging, borrowing and stealing in order to avoid the physical and mental horrors of withdrawal.
 Continued abuse leads to physical and mental deterioration of the person causing them to use even more.
 At this point addiction can either lead to death, prison, or the person seeking help.
 Get help now.
 Call 800-468-6933